SovnSkyrim/QWEST/README.md

 1st person animations are overhauled by [First Person Combat Animations Overhaul 2.0](https://www.nexusmods.com/skyrimspecialedition/mods/45177).
 If it bothers you, you can safely disable it in MO2.

+## My character T-Poses!

+Cap your framerate, either with BethINI, SSE Display Tweaks or Enb.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).